 Czerkasij’s organizational leadership insight, dermatology specialization, and fluency in Ukrainian were highly sought after.
 He translated during the surgical procedures, and outside the operating rooms he conducted consults and lectures.
 His DNP degree from Graceland sparked the interest of politicians and policy makers exploring international healthcare systems and public health frameworks as possible models for Ukraine.

 In conclusion of their first Ukraine trip, the group’s work received recognition from the highest level — on behalf of President Zelenskyy, the Ministry of Health invited them to one of his residences, Potocki Palace, for a banquet in their honor.
-A most memorable evening, Czerkasij says, that was surpassed shortly after this second trip by a message from Kyiv — the boy who fell silent for a month in trauma response to a missile attack on his home, came out of his initial shock and asked for Victor, “the American doctor.”
+A most memorable evening, Czerkasij says, that was surpassed shortly after this second trip by a message from Kyiv: the boy who had fallen silent for a month in trauma response to a missile attack on his home had come out of his initial shock and asked for Victor, “the American doctor.”